JimmyJHickey/jimmyjhickey.com/_posts/2019-09-16-ST703-Regression-Homework.md

 ![prediction](../img/post_img/2019-09-16-ST703-Regression-Homework/3.e-prediction.png)

-However, if we look at our data, we notice that are there are no points taken around 105.
+However, if we look at our data, we notice that are there are no points taken around 105, so this is not a useful estimate.

 ## f.
 **Report the sum of squared deviations between the fitted values and the average chirp frequency $\bar{y}$.**